Milan Lazetich

-Early years
+Early life

 Lazetich was born in 1921 in Anaconda, Montana.
 He was the son of Peter Lazetich, a pioneer Serbian rancher.
 He grew up on his father's cattle ranch a few miles from Anaconda.
 Lazetich attended Anaconda High School where he played football and was selected as an all-state tackle three straight years in 1938, 1939 and 1940.
 He also played basketball and was a member of the track team.
 Two of his brothers were also all-state football players at Anaconda High School.

 Lazetich played one year of college football at the University of Montana.
 In a spring game in April 1942, Lazetich returned a kickoff 90 yards.
 He joined the U.S. Navy during World War II but received a medical discharge.
 After being discharged from the Navy, Lazetich served as a deputy sheriff in Deer Lodge County, Montana.
 He also worked as a cowpuncher and rodeo rider.